zagos09/FerrisWheel/README.md

 Features

-Ferris Wheel Animation: Simulates the movement of a Ferris wheel.
+-Ferris Wheel Animation: Simulates the movement of a Ferris wheel.

-HTML/CSS-Based: No JavaScript required.
+-HTML/CSS-Based: No JavaScript required.